lenymo/glennmccomb-com/content/articles/how-to-build-custom-hugo-pagination.md

 * A set number of page links either side of the current page (adjacent links).
 * The same number of overall page numbers showing at all times.
-* No dots between page numbers.
+* No dots between page numbers when there are a lot of page numbers.

-I also want to note that at this point in the article things get a little more intense in terms of Hugo coding.
+I also want to note that at this point in the article the Hugo coding gets a little more intense.
 I'll try to break things down as much as possible but without some development experience it may be difficult to follow.

 ### What do smarter page numbers look like?